NeverBehave/rcos-status-updates/fall_2018/week_01.md

 - Keep in touch with YACS on how to solve this issue
-- Maybe use canvas for flexible interaction (like opencircuit)?
-I have no idea how to do this.
+- Maybe use canvas for flexible interaction (like [opencircuits](https://rcos.io/projects/leonmontealegre/opencircuits/profile))?
+I have no idea how to achieve this.